macgile/DataGridFilter/DataGridFilter/Readme.txt

 1) Include the FilterDataGrid folder in your project

-2) Add "FilterableDatagrid.xaml" to App.xaml as MergedDictionaries
+2) Add "FilterDataGrid.xaml" to App.xaml as MergedDictionaries
     <Application.Resources>
         <ResourceDictionary>
             <ResourceDictionary.MergedDictionaries>